mrac/circular-dependency-test/README.md

 ### exclude

-Regular expression to exclude files from dependency test.
-By default dependencies from `node_modules` are excluded.
+Sets regular expression to exclude files from dependency test.
+By default it is `node_modules`.
+To overwrite it by your custom RegExp run:

 ```regexp
 circular-dependency-test --exclude='.+\\.types\\.ts|node_modules'